Shohei Ohtani gets first victory with Dodgers, striking out season-high 9 against Reds

 The Dodgers scored four runs to take a 4-1 lead in the fourth.
 Kiké Hernández, starting in place of injured Freddie Freeman, had a two-run single up the middle.
 It was the third straight single allowed by Nick Lodolo (8-7), who retired the first nine batters he faced.

-Lodolo intentionally walked Miguel Rojas and Dalton Rushing followed with a two-run single to center.
-Michael Conforto added a solo shot in the eighth.
+Lodolo intentionally walked Miguel Rojas, and Dalton Rushing followed with a two-run single.
+Michael Conforto added a solo homer in the eighth.

 Key moment